tekknolagi/isdt/lecture-notes/1-cli.md

 follow it.
 [Part of POSIX][posix-scl] defines what syntax and commands a shell needs to support.
-Most of the shell features we cover in this course are part of POSIX, meaning they won't apply just to Bash but to any POSIX shell you encounter--for example, *zsh*, which is macOS's default shell and a popular alternative to Bash on Linux.
+Most of the shell features we cover in this course are part of POSIX, meaning they won't apply just to Bash but to any POSIX shell you encounter---for example, *zsh*, which is macOS's default shell and a popular alternative to Bash on Linux.

 Bash does have some nice quality-of-life features that go beyond what POSIX